-84. (1) An affidavit contemplated in section 83 shall not be admissible as proof in terms of the applicable subsection unless a copy thereof has been served by the party

-(2) The court to which an affidavit referred to in subsection (1) is submitted may on application by any party to the proceedings concerned order that the person who made the affidavit concerned be called upon to give evidence in those proceedings or that written interrogatories be submitted to him or her for reply, and such interrogatories and any reply thereto purporting to be a reply by that person shall likewise be admissible as proof in those proceedings.
+- 84. (1) An affidavit contemplated in section 83 shall not be admissible as proof in terms of the applicable subsection unless a copy thereof has been served by the party intending to make use thereof on every other party to the proceedings concerned at least seven days before the date of the production thereof. - (2) The court to which an affidavit referred to in subsection (1) is submitted may on application by any party to the proceedings concerned order that the person who made the affidavit concerned be called upon to give evidence in those proceedings or that 1 written interrogatories be submitted to him or her for reply, and such interrogatories and any reply thereto purporting to be a reply by that person shall likewise be admissible as proof in those proceedings.